Senzel helps Reds pound Cubs 10-2

 The Cubs strung together three consecutive singles with two out in the bottom half of the third, but Senzel threw out Anthony Rizzo when he attempted to score from second on Willson Contreras’ liner to center.

-Contreras and Javier Báez homered for Chicago, and Anthony Rizzo added two hits.
+Contreras and Javier Báez homered for Chicago.
 But it wasn’t nearly enough on a tough day for Quintana, who allowed five earned runs and a career-high 12 hits in 5 1/3 innings.

 Backup catcher Victor Caratini worked the ninth for the Cubs and surrendered Curt Casali’s first homer of the season, a two-run drive to left.